tdwg/website/community/support/index.md

 TDWG IG/TG conveners may apply for funds to (co-)organize IG/TG working meetings.

 Please be aware that proposals from Groups that have a current annual report will be given preference.
-A [guide to reporting](../management/guide-to-reporting) and a template for IG/TG annual reports (as [GoogleDoc](http://drive.google.com/open?id=1VYHouWmgh94zUibFgDlTW_6cwCTsYbl6Kq9vsczFPjA) or in [Markdown](../management/annual-report-template/).
-(See [Responsibilities of conveners](../management) for a more comprehensive enumeration of responsibilities.)
+A [guide to reporting](/community/management/guide-to-reporting) and a template for IG/TG annual reports (as [GoogleDoc](http://drive.google.com/open?id=1VYHouWmgh94zUibFgDlTW_6cwCTsYbl6Kq9vsczFPjA) or in [Markdown](https://github.com/tdwg/website/blob/master/assets/documents/annual-report-template.md)).
+See [Responsibilities of conveners](/community/management/) for a more comprehensive enumeration of responsibilities.

 ## Call frequency